MicrosoftDocs/architecture-center/docs/resiliency/index.md

 These workloads might have different requirements for availability, scalability, data consistency, disaster recovery, and so forth.
 Again, these are business decisions.

-Also think about usage patterns.
+Also consider usage patterns.
 Are there certain critical periods when the system must be available?
-For example, a tax-filing service can't go down right before the filing deadline; a video streaming service must stay up during a big sports event; and so on.
+For example, a tax-filing service can't go down right before the filing deadline, a video streaming service must stay up during a big sports event, and so on.
 During the critical periods, you might have redundant deployments across several regions, so the application could fail over if one region failed.
 However, a multi-region deployment is more expensive, so during less critical times, you might run the application in a single region.

 ### RTO and RPO
-Two important metrics to consider are the recovery time objective and recovery point objective:
+Two important metrics to consider are the recovery time objective and recovery point objective.

 * **Recovery time objective** (RTO) is the maximum acceptable time that an application can be unavailable after an incident.
 If your RTO is 90 minutes, you must be able to restore the application to a running state within 90 minutes from the start of a disaster.
 If you have a very low RTO, you might keep a second deployment continually running on standby, to protect against a regional outage.
 * **Recovery point objective** (RPO) is the maximum duration of data loss that is acceptable during a disaster.
 For example, if you store data in a single database, with no replication to other databases, and perform hourly backups, you could lose up to an hour of data.